-Attribute Description

-Each zone has an associated state machine.
-That state machine has a set of states and each state, together with the zone type, defines the operational characteristics of that zone.

-Zone Type Zone State Reference Section

-ZSE:Empty 2.1.1.3.1

-Zone State ZSIO:Implicitly Opened 2.1.1.3.2

-ZSEO:Explicitly Opened 2.1.1.3.3

-Sequential Write Required ZSC:Closed 2.1.1.3.4

-ZSF:Full 2.1.1.3.5

-ZSRO:Read Only 2.1.1.3.6

-ZSO:Offline 2.1.1.3.7

-The Write Pointer attribute defines the next writeable logical block address in that zone.
-The

-Write Pointer validity of the write pointer is zone state specific and is defined per zone type (refer to section

-2.1.1.2).

-Zone Start Logical Address (ZSLBA) attribute d lefines the lowest logical block

-Block Address address for that zone. ()

-Zone Capacity The Zone Capacity attribute de

-Zone Descriptor validity of the Zone Descriptor

-Extension Valid Extension data of that zone.
+Attribute Description Each zone has an associated s state, together with the zone ty ine has a set of states and each aracteristics of that zone.
+Zone Type Zone State Reference Section ZSE:Empty 2.1.1.3.1 Zone State ZSIO:Implicitly Opened 2.1.1.3.2 ZSEO:Explicitly Opened 2.1.1.3.3 Sequential Write Required ZSC:Closed 2.1.1.3.4 ZSF:Full 2.1.1.3.5 ZSRO:Read Only 2.1.1.3.6 ZSO:Offline 2.1.1.3.7 Write Pointer The Write Pointer attribute defines the next writeable logical block address in that zone.
+The validity of the write pointer is zone state specific and is defined per zone type (refer to section 2.1.1.2).
+Zone Start Logical Address (ZSLBA) attribute d efines the lowest logical block Block Address address for that zone.
+Zone Capacity The Zone Capacity attribute de Zone Descriptor - validity of the Zone Descriptor Extension Valid Extension data of that zone.
 Refer to section 5.3.

-Reset Zone

-Recommended Finish Zone host resets that zone.
+Reset Zone The Reset Zone Recommended attribute indicates that the controller recommends that the Recommended host resets that zone.
 Refer to section 5.4.

-Recommended The Finish Zone Recommended attribute indicates that the controller recommends that the

-host finishes that zone.
+Finish Zone The Finish Zone Recommended attribute indicates that the controller recommends that the Recommended host finishes that zone.
 Refer to section 5.5.

-Zone Finished by Controller The Zone Finished by Controller attribute indicates that the controller finished that zone due to a Zone Active Excursion.
+Zone Finished by The Zone Finished by Controller attribute indicates that the controller finished that zone due Controller to a Zone Active Excursion.
 Refer to section 5.6.

-Controller